regenwatchdog/regenwatchdog.github.io/_posts/2021-06-01-june-news-roundup.md

 You can read more about the Cundy Street estate on our web page [here](https://www.estatewatch.london/estates/westminster/cundystreet/) or browse the planning application supporting documents on Westminster's planning portal [here](https://idoxpa.westminster.gov.uk/online-applications/applicationDetails.do?activeTab=documents&keyVal=QB2X8DRP06A00) - (ref:20/03307/FULL).

-## Ebury Bridge estate
+## Ebury Bridge estate - No alternatives considered, no ballot and no Mayoral funding

-The approval comes shortly after Westminster approved the nearby [Ebury Bridge estate](https://www.estatewatch.london/estates/westminster/eburybridge/) demolition.
+Westminster Council has also recently approved its own application for the demolition of the nearby [Ebury Bridge estate](https://www.estatewatch.london/estates/westminster/eburybridge/).

 The estate comprising 336 homes (198 social rent/138 leasehold) is due to be replaced by 781 homes of which 239 social rent - an uplift of just 41 social rented units despite more than doubling the density.

 <img src="/images/eb2.jpg" class="img-fluid rounded img-thumbnail" width="50%">

-The estate is being redeveloped by the Council itself and demolition is already partly underway.
+The approval comes as the Mayor [announces](https://www.london.gov.uk/press-releases/mayoral/mayor-declares-a-retrofit-revolution) a *"‘retrofit revolution’ to tackle the climate emergency"*

-Figures in the planning application [supporting documents](https://idoxpa.westminster.gov.uk/online-applications/files/33305033EC2B493EF178E8AB19BB85FF/pdf/20_04366_COOUT-FINANCIAL_VIABILITY_ASSESSMENT_REV01-6774119.pdf) show that Westminster Council is spending a staggering £108m on decanting and demolishing the estate and that despite the replacement social housing being partly cross-subsidised by the new private homes, it is estimated that Westminster will have to fork out a further £90m during the course of the estate's redevelopment.
+The estate is being redeveloped by Westminster Council itself at an estimated net cost to the Council of £198m according to figures in the planning application's [viability study](https://idoxpa.westminster.gov.uk/online-applications/files/33305033EC2B493EF178E8AB19BB85FF/pdf/20_04366_COOUT-FINANCIAL_VIABILITY_ASSESSMENT_REV01-6774119.pdf).

-Yet again there is nothing in the planning application documents showing that demolition is being pursued as a last resort.
+If the Mayor is serious about his _'retrofit revolution'_ he could use his 'call-in' powers to take over the planning application and explore whether £198m of public money might be better spent on the [environmental, economic and social benefits](https://www.estatewatch.london/refurbishment/) of refurbishment.

-Neither of these two westminster schemes have been signed off by the Mayor yet, so it is open to him to call them in and decide on the applications himself.
+As with Cundy Street, there is nothing in the planning application documents showing that demolition is being pursued as a last resort.
+Similarly, there is no intention to apply for Mayoral grant funding to increase the level of affordable housing.
+In this instance the GLA has raised this issue with Westminster, pointing out that seeking grant funding is a policy requirement of the London Plan (H8).

-Given the significant public subsidy involved, the housing crisis and the Mayor's recent [declaration](https://www.london.gov.uk/press-releases/mayoral/mayor-declares-a-retrofit-revolution) of a *"‘retrofit revolution’ to tackle the climate emergency"* one might expect the Mayor to exercise his call-in powers to explore whether £198m of public money might be better spent on the [environmental, economic and social benefits](https://www.estatewatch.london/refurbishment/) of refurbishment.
+Westminster's response was as follows: _"It is noted inthis respect that Mayoral funding is dependant on thesuccessful completion of a resident ballot ..
+The Council do not wish to undertake a resident ballot, it believes one-off votes on regeneration projects are, by their nature, a snapshot in time and are no substitute for comprehensive opinion recording over a sustained period ..
+Balloting now would therefore result in undue delays to application submission,alongside potentially frustrating residents who are widely keen for the estate’s renewal to commence."_ (see appendix 8 of the planning application's [viability study](https://idoxpa.westminster.gov.uk/online-applications/files/33305033EC2B493EF178E8AB19BB85FF/pdf/20_04366_COOUT-FINANCIAL_VIABILITY_ASSESSMENT_REV01-6774119.pdf))

-## Aylesbury estate
+## Aylesbury estate: obvious question – if these homes can be refurbished why are they being knocked down?

 Southwark's [Cabinet member for Climate Emergency and Sustainable Development](https://www.southwark.gov.uk/council-and-democracy/councillors-and-mps/leader-of-the-council-and-cabinet-members?chapter=6) has [announced](https://twitter.com/helendennis80/status/1395336950962327552) that 80 homes on remaining phases of the [Aylesbury estate](https://www.estatewatch.london/estates/southwark/aylesbury/) have been [refurbished to be let out as temporary accommodation](https://www.southwark.gov.uk/news/2021/may/southwark-council-to-provide-temporary-housing-for-80-homeless-people-on-aylesbury-estate-while-581-council-homes-are-being-built) to families on the Council's housing waiting list.

 <img src="/images/hdtweet.png" class="img-fluid rounded img-thumbnail">